laurie-hxf/note/README.md

 ## Notes

-- This app currently only support macOS
+- This app currently only support macOS and Win-X86(but still a bit buggy)

 - **If you see a “Cannot open the application” warning, please follow [this guide](https://sspai.com/post/27638) to open it manually.** This is due to the lack of an official developer certificate, which is too expensive to obtain.